ajiyoshi-vg/scannergen/README.md

 **sqlgen** generates SQL statements and database helper functions from your Go structs.
 It can be used in place of a simple ORM or hand-written SQL.
-See the [demo](https://github.com/drone/sqlgen/tree/master/demo) directory for examples.
+See the [demo](https://github.com/ajiyoshi-vg/sqlgen/tree/master/demo) directory for examples.

 ### Install

 Install or upgrade with this command:

 ```
-go get -u github.com/drone/sqlgen
+go get -u github.com/ajiyoshi-vg/sqlgen
 ```

 ### Usage

 ```
 Usage of sqlgen:
-  -type string
-    	type to generate; required
   -file string
     	input file name; required
   -o string
     	output file name
   -pkg string
     	output package name
-  -db string
-    	sql dialect; sqlite, postgres, mysql
-  -schema
-    	generate sql schema and queries; default true
-  -funcs
-    	generate sql helper functions; default true
 ```

 ### Tutorial